Creating a VM from a public Linux image

 -

-Get information about the image to create your VM from (image ID and minimum disk size):
+Get info on the image to create your VM from, such as image ID and minimum disk size:

 -

-If you know the image family, get information about the latest image in this family:
+If you know the image family, get info on the latest image in that family:

 export IAM_TOKEN=CggaATEVAgA... export FAMILY=ubuntu-1804 curl \ --header "Authorization: Bearer ${IAM_TOKEN}" \ "https://compute.api.cloud.yandex.net/compute/v1/images:latestByFamily?folderId=standard-images&family=${FAMILY}"